 Doing that substitution/replacement thing.
 If you are following a special diet, such as gluten-free, you’ll be most comfortable at a restaurant specializing in gluten-free options.
 Chefs take pride in what they cook up for their clients, and when a diner starts trying to create his/her customized plate, they won’t take kindly to this request.
 You’ll get the stink-eye if you start with the “can you hold the salt and put the dressing on the side” type of directive.
 However, if you do have serious dietary or allergy issues, take a little time to learn the key words in French so you can kindly explain to waiters your restrictions and avoid any surprises or issues!

-Also, if you don’t see salt and pepper on the tables, it is code for a really good gastronomical experience.
+Also, French restaurant etiquette implies that if you don’t see salt and pepper on the tables, it is code for a really good gastronomical experience.
 It means the chef knows that his creations are so wonderfully delicious that no additional seasoning is needed.

 Asking the waiter to run separate tabs for all the people at your table.
 If you are dining with a group of friends, just pay the bill and settle up with each other outside the restaurant.
-French people don’t quibble over who had more wine or no dessert, or, if they do, it won’t be within earshot of the waitstaff.
+French restaurant etiquette dictates that you should not quibble over who had more wine or no dessert, or, if they do, it won’t be within earshot of the waitstaff.